wingedrhino/DistroSetup/Atom/README.md

   profile directory before running the apm install command, like this:
   `ATOM_HOME=$ATOM_PROFILES/goide apm list installed`

+### Package Lists I use

+* base-package-list.txt has packages all my setups of Atom need.
+Install this in addition to any of the lists below.
+* default-package-list.txt has packages to make Atom useful as a general Linux text editor.
+* goide-package-list.txt has packages to setup Atom as a Golang IDE
+  * May need extra packages installed when you open Atom for the first time
+* nuclide-packages-list.txt has packages to setup Nuclide
+  * May need extra packages installed when you open Atom for the first time

 ## Handling Atom Upgrades

 Sometimes you want a clean install of Atom.
 Here's a good way: